angular/angular/aio/content/guide/router.md

 If it doesn't return a valid `Crisis`, navigate the user back to the `CrisisListComponent`, canceling the previous in-flight navigation to the `CrisisDetailComponent`.

 Import this resolver in the `crisis-center-routing.module.ts` and add a `resolve` object to the `CrisisDetailComponent` route configuration.

-Remember to add the `CrisisDetailResolver` service to the `CrisisCenterRoutingModule`'s `providers`.
+Remember to add the `CrisisDetailResolver` service to the `CrisisCenterRoutingModule`'s `providers` !{_array}.
 The `CrisisDetailComponent` should no longer fetch the crisis.
 Update the `CrisisDetailComponent` to get the crisis from the  `ActivatedRoute.data.crisis` property instead;
 that's where you said it should be when you re-configured the route.